 Economic costs / benefits

-We will estimate the costs of “not fishing” that are related to the area where fishers have decided to stop fishing.
+We will estimate the costs of “not fishing” that are related to the area where fishers have decided to establish the no-take zone.
 We will then estimate the net value of the TURF-reserve as a) what would happen if fishing was suddenly allowed, and b) what is the value of the spillover from the area.

 Effectiveness of the TURF-reserves